adaptyvbio/ProtFill/README.md

 # ProtFill
 `ProtFill` is an inpainting protein sequence and structure co-design model that works on antibodies as well as other proteins.

+Our model uses custom GVPe message passing layers, which are a modification of GVP with edge updates.

 ## Installation
 ```bash
 cd protfill